-ES.5 Scoring Analysis of Individual Projects and Portfolios Converge on Identical Priorities
+ES.5 Analysis of Individual Projects and Portfolios Converge on Identical Priorities

-A project soring analysis was performed to identify those projects that emphasized significant objectives of the Strategy.
-Detailed scoring for each project was created on a normalized scale where the highest possible score was 100 points.
+An analysis was performed to identify those projects and combination of projects, or portfolios, which emphasized significant objectives of the Strategy.

+For the project analysis, detailed scoring for each project was created on a normalized scale where the highest possible score was 100 points.
 The evaluation criteria and metrics were developed with input from the Board and the BAWSCA member agencies.
-The project scores were developed using the Strategy objectives and Strategy findings that emphasized the following criteria: drought supply; costs; regulatory vulnerability; local control; and institutional complexity.
+The project scores and weightings were developed using the Strategy objectives and findings.

-In Figure ES-5, the bar representing each project aggregates the individual criterion scores for that project to provide a comparison of the relative contribution of each criterion score across the Strategy projects.
+To reflect that not all objectives and criterion are of equal importance, a sensitivity analysis was conducted with different sets of weighting factors on the various objectives and criteria to evaluate project performance.
+Figure ES-4 presents the results of the project analysis when emphasizing drought supply, cost, regulatory vulnerability, local control, and institutional complexity evaluation criteria.
+The bar representing each project combines the individual criterion scores for that project to provide a comparison of the relative contribution of each criterion score across the Strategy projects.
 The total length of the bar represents the overall performance of the project.

+Figure ES-4

-Figure ES-5 Cumulative Score for the Strategy Projects under Sensitivity Emphasizing Drought Supply, Costs, Regulatory Vulnerability, Local Control, and Institutional Complexity
+Cumulative Score for the Strategy Projects under Sensitivity Emphasizing Drought Supply, Costs, Regulatory Vulnerability, Local Control, and Institutional Complexity